-Vote by Internet, Telephone or Mail 24 Hours a Day, 7 Days a Week
+Vote by Internet, Telephone or Mail 24 Hours a Day, 7 Days a Week www.proxypush.com/dte Use the Internet to vote your proxy until 11:59 p.m.
+(EDT) on May 3, 2017.

 Your Internet or phone vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.